DataDog/integrations-core/elastic/README.md

 instances:
   - url: http://localhost:9200 # or wherever your cluster API is listening
-  - cluster_stats: false # set to true ONLY if you're not running the Elasticsearch check on individual nodes
+  - cluster_stats: false # set true ONLY if you're not running the check on individual nodes
   - pshard_stats: true   # clusterwise metrics
   - pending_task_stats: true
 ```